Doctor of Philosophy in Physics

 Every student who receives a GTA appointment will be required to complete PHSX 702 at the first offering of the course starting with the semester of the student's initial GTA appointment.
 Failure to complete this class at the first opportunity may affect consideration for subsequent GTA appointments.

-After completing a major portion of the required course work and satisfying the computing skills requirement, the student must pass the comprehensive examination.
+After completing a major portion of the required course work and satisfying the Research Skills and Responsible Scholarship requirement, the student must pass the comprehensive examination.

-As a written component of the exam, the student will write a 2,000 to 4,000 word paper on a topic in their chosen sub-field that is relevant to their thesis work.
+As a written component of the exam, the student will write a 2,000 to 4,000 word paper on a topic in their field of research that is relevant to their thesis work.
 There is also an oral component of the exam in which the student makes an oral research presentation to a committee of faculty.
-This committee then asks the students questions both on their presentation and on general physics and astronomy.
+This committee then asks the student questions both on their presentation and on general physics and astronomy knowledge.

 Upon passing the comprehensive examination, the student becomes a candidate for the Ph.D. degree.
 Each candidate must complete a research project that has been approved by the dissertation committee.
 The committee establishes the candidate's course requirements and directs the research.

-At least once each year after passing the comprehensive examination, the student must schedule a meeting with his or her dissertation committee to discuss progress towards the completion of the dissertation and any other concerns.
+At least once each year after passing the comprehensive examination, the student must schedule a meeting with their dissertation committee to discuss progress toward the completion of the dissertation and any other concerns.
+Starting the semester following successful completion of the oral comprehensive exam, students must enroll in accordance with the Doctoral Candidacy Policy.
+This enrollment includes, but is not limited to, at least 1 dissertation hour every semester until graduation.

 Final Oral Examination

-To be awarded the PhD in Physics, a candidate for the degree must complete a dissertation and pass a final oral examination.
+To be awarded the Ph.D. in Physics, a candidate for the degree must complete a dissertation and pass a final oral examination.
+Possible outcomes of the final exam include Honors, Satisfactory, and Unsatisfactory.

-Please consult the departmental web page for additional information.
+Please consult the departmental web page for additional information and to access the Graduate Student Handbook.

 Please visit the Graduate Studies section of the University Policy Library for information regarding additional requirements that may apply.